 The architectural style of this school has sometimes been called “Collegiate Gothic” for its pointed arches and interesting ornaments.
 One school in the Traverse area illustrates this style better than all others: what is it?

 Ruggs Pond is formed by a dam originally intended to generate power for what Northern Michigan community?
-(Hint: it forms at the junction of two tributaries of the Jordan River)
+(Hint: it forms at the junction of two tributaries of Rapid River)

 Regrettably, not one person recognized that the dam at Ruggs Pond provided hydroelectric power to Kalkaska, Michigan.
 We encourage you to visit the Pond.
 It is a beautiful place.

 Betty Beeby, interviewed by the Women’s History Project of Northwest Michigan, on May 7, 2003, at her home in Eastport.
 Learn more about the Women’s History Project at their website, https://whpnm.wordpress.com/

 I was born in Detroit, Michigan, in 1923 when they didn’t have images of the baby-to-come.
 When they told my father that he had twins, he was so overjoyed that he did cartwheels down the entire corridor of Henry Ford Hospital.

 We came Up North to Torch Lake every summer.
 My great-grandfather got the first land that was ever deeded in Torch Lake.

 My father was a Captain in WWI when he saw a program my mother put on in one of the high schools.
 He was so impressed because she was the manager, and she sat down in the audience during the whole program.
 He said, “Anybody that isn’t backstage during the performance sure knows how to delegate.”
 He was pretty impressed with that, and she nabbed him.